OpenGenerativeAI/llm-colosseum/README.md

 To use another model or other prompts, make a call to another client in this function, change the system prompt, or make any fancy stuff.

-You want to submit your edits to the LLM Colosseum?
+### Submit your model

 Create a new class herited from `Robot` that has the changes you want to make and open a PR.

 We'll do our best to add it to the ranking!

 # Credits